 The format will include a narrative and tables/figures of the research and will be similar in format to that of a traditional doctoral dissertation.
-A student must be registered for at least one credit during the term in which they are graduating.
-A student who has an inactive status must be readmitted and registered for three credits in order to graduate.
+A student must be registered for at least one credit during their term graduating.
+An inactive student must be readmitted and registered for three credits to graduate.
 The student's thesis must provide evidence of original scholarly research.
-The student's thesis committee will meet at the time the student's research is nearing completion and will authorize the student to begin writing the thesis.
+The student's thesis committee will meet when the student's research is nearing completion and will authorize them to begin writing the thesis.

 At this time, students should make certain that all required courses (total of minimum 36 credits) have been taken.
 This can be verified by the IDM Student Services Specialist.
 The style and format of the thesis must conform to the standards set forth by the Graduate Council as shown below.

 The thesis will contain: